Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 add(); // 3 + 20 = 23
 ```

 Is this giving you ideas?
 We can write our "fizzbuzz" and validations using functions.
-We can be soo stingy and delicate that we'd write each validation requirement as a function.
+We can be so stingy and delicate that we'd write each validation requirement as a function.
 It happens.
-Just don't over do it.
+Just don't overdo it.

 Now, consider the add function.
 What if we want to add different numbers, what do we do?
 We can create another function that.
 We can also alter the values directly.
 Right?
 Yeah.
-You will be marvelled by what we can accomplish with functions.
+You will be amazed by what we can accomplish with functions.

-First of all, if we want to add difference numbers we can change the numbers
+First of all, if we want to add different numbers we can change the numbers.

 ```js
 function add() {